Where to Buy Wedding Dress Undergarments

 Now, I’ve technically had my dress in my possession since last October, since it was cheaper to have it shipped to Maryland from New York and get alterations done down here than it was to purchase and have alterations done up there.
 Blame it on lovely New York state taxes and up-charges.

-I also have to give some credit as to how the dress fits to my undergarment selection.
+I also have to give some credit as to how the dress fits to my wedding dress undergarments selection.
 The process of finding a bra that would properly support me yet still dip low enough for both the very low sweetheart neckline and very low dipping back was a lengthy and anxiety-inducing one.
-I’ll be honest with you, here: even though the top of my dress has some supportive boning, there was no way in Hades that I could get away without wearing some sort of bra.
+I’ll be honest with you, here: Even though the top of my dress has some supportive boning, there was no way in Hades that I could get away without wearing some sort of bra with this low back wedding dress.
 The tatas just…need some support.
 Whatever, it’s what I was born with.
 Sewn in cups won’t do, those silly little sticky cutlet things are a joke, and a backless bra is almost just as laughable.
 My girls need some help and some oomph.
 My only real option was some sort of dippy longline bra.

 I scoured almost every store and every website I could think of.
-A close contender was this little number from Victoria’s Secret.
+A close contender was this longline bra with a low-cut back from Victoria’s Secret.

 Would you believe me if I told you that it didn’t dip low enough on either the front or the back?
 Because it didn’t.